 Serving families in North Minneapolis with children Kindergarten through 8th grade.

 Families must purchase tickets in advance, $1 per child, at PCYC’s main building.
 2018 ticket sale dates TBD.
 For more information, call 612-643-2026.

 Gift sale will be held 9 a.m.-1 p.m.
 Saturday, Dec.
 14.

 Children will shop for gifts for up to 5 family members.
 Parents will wait at a different location while their children shop.
 Children must be physically present and able to do their own shopping with the assistance of an adult volunteer.

 Serving residents of Columbia Heights, Fridley, Spring Lake Park and Hilltop.
 SACA provides Christmas toys and holiday dinner distribution.

-Christmas Project applications due Dec.
-4. Bring two pieces of mail, a picture ID and your birth certificate/medical card/Social Security card.
+Christmas Project applications will be accepted Nov.
+4 through Dec.
+4, 2019.
+Bring two pieces of mail, a picture ID and your birth certificate/medical card/Social Security card.
 To apply, call 763-706-3976.

 Christmas with Dignity – Hospitality House Youth Development

 1220 Logan Ave.
 N., Minneapolis

 Christmas with Dignity allows parents to have the pleasure of shopping and giving their children new gifts at prices they can afford.
 The holiday setting, personal shoppers and free gift wrapping give parents the chance to enjoy the experience, as well as getting the satisfaction of providing for their families.
 Gifts are priced at about one-tenth the original price.